Peter Gadol: Early life and education

+Career

 Gadol is the author of seven books.
 His debut novel, Coyote, published by Crown in 1990, was hailed by The Los Angeles Times as "the work of an energetic mind, one seemingly unfettered by fashionable norms," and his second novel, The Mystery Roast (Crown, 1993), was described by The Washington Post as "a savory spoof of trends, but ultimately...a love story involving secrets and dreams, anxieties about fulfillment and intimacy and the Muses that inspire us nonetheless."

-Closer to the Sun, published by Picador USA in 1996, was inspired by Gadol's move to Los Angeles and tells the story of a young couple who, after having lost their home in a canyon wildfire, enlist the help of a drifter to rebuild the house themselves, the drifter himself overcoming the loss of a lover to AIDS.
+Closer to the Sun, published by Picador USA in 1996, was inspired by Gadol's move to Los Angeles.
+It tells the story of a young couple who, after having lost their home in a canyon wildfire, enlist the help of a drifter to rebuild the house themselves, the drifter himself overcoming the loss of a lover to AIDS.

 In The Long Rain (Picador USA, 1997), Gadol returned to California, this time wine country, to write a literary thriller about a lawyer who defends a man wrongly accused of committing a crime the lawyer himself committed.
 The novel was translated into several languages and nominated for a prize from PEN West.

 Light at Dusk (Picador USA, 2000), is set in the Paris of a slightly near-future in which the far right has ascended and white power skinhead gangs freely roam the streets.
 The daylight abduction of a Lebanese boy causes a young American ex-diplomat to re-enter the morally questionable world he abandoned in order to find the child.
-The LA Weekly applauded the novel for its "elegant, but mannered prose; tight, suspenseful plotting; moody Parisian setting; fearlessly high-modernist concerns," and claimed the novel "will not look out of place slouching on the shelf somewhere between Joseph Conrad and Graham Greene."
+LA Weekly applauded the novel for its "elegant, but mannered prose; tight, suspenseful plotting; moody Parisian setting; fearlessly high-modernist concerns," and claimed the novel "will not look out of place slouching on the shelf somewhere between Joseph Conrad and Graham Greene."